NCPA records 72 cybercrimes last six months

 In the first half of 2021, the National Child Protection Authority (NCPA) has recorded 72 cybercrimes, which technically could reach around 144 cases by the year end, Chairman of the National Child Protection Authority (NCPA), Prof. Muditha Widanapathirana said.

 He also said most of the cybercrimes registered are from the areas of Sri Jayewardenepura and Homagama.
 “I don’t understand why, but most of the cases and cybercrime prevalence is in these two areas,” he emphasised.
-In 2017, cybercrimes were high in Colombo reaching up to 70%and 30 % outside Colombo; however, it is now the other way around.
+In 2017, cybercrimes were high in Colombo reaching up to 70 per cent and 30 per cent outside Colombo; however, it is now the other way around.

 According to him, in 2019, the NCPA had recorded 51 cybercrimes, in 2018, 43 cases and in 2020 it was 152 cases registered.
 “The NCPA has been operating a Cyber Unit from 2019 but from 2020 they have a Cyber Surveillance unit under which we had monitored and registered 52per cent cases without the knowledge of the person engaged in the crimes.